jd-3d/MPA_Bench/README.md

 # MPA_Bench
-MPA LLM Benchmark for Quants and Fine-Tunes
-A benchmark that tests LLM model degradation due to quantization or fine-tuning.
+MPA (Multi-prompt Arithmetic) LLM Benchmark for Quants and Fine-Tunes A benchmark that tests LLM model degradation due to quantization or fine-tuning.
 It runs 50 5-digit addition questions in a 2-turn prompt (~300 input and 600 output tokens).
 This more closely resembles complex questions/coding, etc and can result in steep accuracy reduction with quantization.

 The prompt is very simple: